nbren12/python-packaging-rodeo/README.md

    1. [poetry2nix](https://github.com/nix-community/poetry2nix)
    1. [mach-nix](https://github.com/DavHau/mach-nix)

-Eventually is to compare these on Mac and Linux, but only Linux is currently implemented.
+The goal is to compare these on Mac and Linux, but only Linux is currently implemented.

 ## Results